jonathanlermitage/manon/README.md

-do dt           show dependencies tree do rmi          stop Docker application, then remove its containers and images do cdi          clean up dangling Docker images do dockerreset  stop and remove all containers, then remove all images do docker       build Docker image with Dockerfile to a Docker daemon do jib          build Docker image with Jib to a Docker daemon do jibtar       build and save Docker image with Jib to a tarball
+do dt           show dependencies tree do rmi          stop Docker application, then remove its containers and images do cdi          clean up dangling Docker images do dockerreset  stop and remove all containers, remove all images and prune volumes do docker       build Docker image with Dockerfile to a Docker daemon do jib          build Docker image with Jib to a Docker daemon do jibtar       build and save Docker image with Jib to a tarball